hastearcade/snowglobe/README.md

 ## Usage

-Below is an (non-comprehensive) sample of the ported CrystalOrb API.
+Below is a (non-comprehensive) sample of the ported CrystalOrb API.
 This example is missing critical features like a game loop, networking, serialization, etc.

 ```ts
 import * as Snowglobe from "snowglobe"